hachem-wtf/jafm/README.md

 $ jafm sockaddr
 ```

 That's it.
 I find it genuinely unacceptable that this is not an already solved issue.
+Watch the demo [here](https://www.youtube.com/watch?v=ab9yrSoBfeY).

 ## What you get